 Applying overlays on existing roofs helps deflect heat away.
 Our experts also use built-up roof membranes.
 These membranes have the acronym BUR.
 They improve the insulation of mobile home roofs.
 They also use radiant barriers to help the roof cool when it is too hot.
 They install reflective materials to deflect the heat away and keep the house cool.
 Reflective spray treatment and aluminum are installed between the roof and the interior.
 These act as barriers and keep the heat out of the home.
 White Flat Tile Roof tiles come in a variety of colors, but white is the best to keep temperatures down.
 These tiles are made of elastomeric materials, ceramic, fiber, and cement.
 They reflect heat and will serve you for an extended period.

 White Flat Tile

 Roof tiles come in a variety of colors, but white is the best to keep temperatures down.
 These tiles are made of elastomeric materials, ceramic, fiber, and cement.
 They reflect heat and will serve you for an extended period.

 White Metal Roofing

-When white metal roofing is installed, they can reflect 66 % of solar radiant heat.
+White metal roofing can reflect 66 % of solar radiant heat.
 The roofing is a great way to keep your house cool.
 White metal roofing holds less heat.
 It is durable and has the lowest maintenance cost.

-Mobile home manufacturers install the lowest rated thermal resistance.
+Mobile home manufacturers install the lowest-rated thermal resistance.
 It is the lowest R-value insulation allowed by the government.
-These government guidelines allow manufacturers to skip adding insulation in many areas of your home.
+These guidelines enable manufacturers to skip insulation in many areas of your home.
 This is problematic.
 Insulation is critical to minimize heat transfer.
-When the manufacturer cheap out on windows, roofing, and insulation, you have a trifecta working against your comfort.
+Sometimes the manufacturer will cheap out on windows, roofing, and insulation.
+In this case you have a trifecta working against your comfort.
 So how can you address the insulation issue?

 Insulation for your walls and floor and also necessary.
 We look forward to talking to you about all your home remodeling needs.